-The traffic lanes comprise 23 steel sections each weighing 400 tons.
-They were shipped in under the bridge and hoisted up by means of a specially constructed crane, after which they were welded together.
+The road itself was assembled using 23 steel sections each weighing 400 tonnes.
+They were shipped in under the bridge and hoisted up by means of a customised crane.
+The enormous sections were then welded together.